 The most effective delivery methods will be used – with an emphasis on in–person workshops led by subject matter experts in mediation.
 This will be supported by a combination of online learning, self–study, and in–person small group training and feedback.

-- Live teaching will take place over six in–person teaching days, followed by two assessment days, on which in–person attendance will also be required for all participants.
+Live teaching will take place over six in–person teaching days, followed by one recorded assessment day on which in–person attendance will also be required for all participants.

 Participants will be required to assist with one another’s assessments as well as attending their own.

 - Participants are advised to allocate 20 hours of self–study before in–person training commences to read course materials.

 In–person teaching will take place on the following dates:

-- Self–study in the period before the next in–person session
+- Friday, January 19 – evening introduction session, online via Zoom.
+Self–study in the period before the next in–person session

 - Friday, February 2 – full day, in–person